cdorgs/cdorgs.github.io/videos.md

 ## Videos

-The following videos (plus a few more) can be download [here](https://drive.google.com/drive/folders/1ITDLz6zi01xtukrRKRIKdb59yA-LmAlm).
+The following videos (plus a few more) can be [downloaded here](https://drive.google.com/drive/folders/1ITDLz6zi01xtukrRKRIKdb59yA-LmAlm).
 <br>

 ### Designing CDOs.